ArctosDB/documentation-wiki/_documentation/oauth.markdown

 ## TACC Account

 If an operator does not have a TACC account, [create your TACC account here.](https://accounts.tacc.utexas.edu/register).
 If you have a _.edu_ email address, it is strongly recommended to use it in your TACC profile, as these addresses are authorized without additional review.
 If you have another work email domain (e.g., _.org_, etc) please use that.
 All other email address types are subject to additional validation by TACC.
+Users with a TACC account can go directly to the user management section of the TACC portal:  <https://accounts.tacc.utexas.edu/login?redirect_url=profile>.

 ### MFA